smapiot/piral/docs/examples/demo-full.md

 ## Description

 The sample shows how a full Piral instance can be created using a completely custom UI and only standard functional components.
-The idea behind this example is to illustrate how little needs to be done to create a microfrontend shell.
+The idea behind this example is to illustrate how little needs to be done to create a micro frontend shell.
 A virtual pilet is brought in via the attach API.

 ![Piral Full Demo](../diagrams/demo-full.png)